PliegerNicolas/inception/README.md

 By using 'make' you should be able to deploy a functionnal wordpress website on https://localhost (and optionally https://${USER}.42.fr or https://www.${USER}.42.fr).

+/!\ If you are a 42 student, do not copy this.
+As it is my first Docker project there are bad practices involved.

 ## Dependencies & necessities

 1. You need `Docker` and `docker compose`.
 You can figure out how to install it [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).